BackSH00TER/AlexaSkillSkiResort/readme.md

 Zip files and upload to corresponding Lambda function

 ### AlexaSkill
+Before Zipping files:
+- run `npm install --only=prod`
+  - this is necessary to make sure we dont have devDependencies installed in node_modules/
+  - then when testing and running locally can run `npm install` normally

 Files to zip:
 - AWS_Helpers
 - index.js
+- responses.js
+- utils.js
 - intents.json
 - package.json
 - node_modules/